danielyxie/bitburner/markdown/bitburner.ganggeninfo.ishacking.md

 ## GangGenInfo.isHacking property

-Boolean indicating whether or not its a hacking gang
+Indicating whether or not it's a hacking gang

 <b>Signature:</b>